fivetran/dbt_quickbooks/README.md

 | [quickbooks__cash_flow_statement](https://fivetran.github.io/dbt_quickbooks/#!/model/model.quickbooks.quickbooks__cash_flow_statement) | Table containing all cash or cash equivalents, investing, operating, and financing cash flow types by calendar year and month enriched with account type, class, and parent information, as well as ordering configuration. **IMPORTANT**: It is very likely you will need to configure the cash flow types for your own unique use case.
 [Scroll below to get full instructions for how to configure your cash flow types](https://github.com/fivetran/dbt_quickbooks/blob/main/README.md#customize-the-cash-flow-types-and-account-ordering-of-your-cash-flow-statement). |
 | [quickbooks__ap_ar_enhanced](https://fivetran.github.io/dbt_quickbooks/#!/model/model.quickbooks.quickbooks__ap_ar_enhanced) | Table providing the amount, amount paid, due date, and days overdue of all bills and invoices your company has received and paid along with customer, vendor, department, and address information for each invoice or bill. |
 | [quickbooks__expenses_sales_enhanced](https://fivetran.github.io/dbt_quickbooks/#!/model/model.quickbooks.quickbooks__expenses_sales_enhanced) | Table providing enhanced customer, vendor, and account details for each expense and sale transaction. |

+### Materialized Models
+Each Quickstart transformation job run materializes 94 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ### Multicurrency Support (And Existing Limitations)